Skip to main content

 TL;DR

 Socket.io is still the easiest WebSocket solution for Node.js servers.
 PartyKit is the 2026 edge-native option (Cloudflare Durable Objects — no server management).
 Yjs is essential for collaborative editing (conflict-free replicated data types).
 For simple chat/notifications: Socket.io or Ably.
 For Google Docs-like collaborative editing: Yjs + PartyKit or y-websocket.
+The 2026 real-time landscape has diverged cleanly into two camps: self-hosted (Socket.io, y-websocket) and managed/serverless (PartyKit, Ably).

 Key Takeaways

-• 2026 pattern: PartyKit + Yjs for collaborative apps; Socket.io for chat/events
+• 2026 pattern: PartyKit + Yjs for collaborative apps; Socket.io for chat/events on self-hosted Node.js

-Socket.io: The Standard WebSocket
+Socket.io — The Standard WebSocket (~9M downloads)

 npm install socket.io socket.io-client

-// server/socket.ts — Socket.io with Express:
+// server/socket.ts — Socket.io with Express

 import { Server } from 'socket.io';